 GERTY is the biggest clue this may be the case.

 When GERTY tells Sam-1 he’s a clone, the robot’s arm moves to comfort him before he’s upset.
 This slick, subtle movement suggests either this machine has incredible empathy – or a kind of rehearsed muscle memory.

 Incidentally, this scene begins with a heartbroken Sam confessing Tess left him for six months.
 GERTY’s understated “I know” speaks volumes.
 Of course he knows: the memories are implants … and he’s likely had this exact conversation with each previous clone, and/or the original Sam.

 Similarly, when Sam-1 can’t access his contract details, GERTY appears right on cue to supply the password.
 The log lays bare the repetition of suffering, with clone after clone reliving the same tortured moments – and all caught on GERTY’s camera, like some twisted home movie.
 In a way, it is.

 So GERTY is a double agent (pun unintended – maybe – it’s hard to keep track).
 What are we to make of this rogue robot?

 GERTY and the riddle of the missing smileys

 GERTY 3000 is an interesting, ambiguous character.
 He covers up the company’s hidden agenda … and his part in it.
-He lies to Sam, both through omission (hey, PS, you’re a clone) and outright when he denies his real-time conversations with the company.
+He lies to Sam, both through omission (by not telling him he’s a clone) and outright when he denies his real-time conversations with the company.

 When Sam-1 awakens after his accident, his wall of smiley faces – a countdown to going home – is blank.
 He draws them back, but we can still see the erased marks.